-As Edinburgh grew larger during the late 1800’s, two large bridges were created to connect Edinburgh Castle to the lands to the north and the south of the city.
-The city’s South Bridge was a monumental yet fundamentally flawed, endeavor to span Cowgate Ravine, and connect the old town to the newer section of Edinburgh.
+As Edinburgh grew larger during the late 1800s, two large bridges were created to connect Edinburgh Castle to the lands to the north and the south of the city.
+The city’s South Bridge was a monumental yet fundamentally flawed, endeavour to span Cowgate Ravine and connect the old town to the newer section of Edinburgh.

 The building of south bridge commenced in 1785 and when finished consisted of 19 arches spanning a total of 1,000 feet wide.